ch007m/r-d/kubecf/README.md

 ## Introduction

-This project has been created to collect information about [VMWare Tanzu](https://github.com/vmware-tanzu) but also what [Cloudfoundry](https://www.cloudfoundry.org/) is currently developing to provision a kubernetes cluster with their cloud offering and the different components part of their platform :
+This project has been created to collect information about the Kubernetes offering of [VMWare Tanzu](https://github.com/vmware-tanzu) and [Cloudfoundry](https://www.cloudfoundry.org/).

+### VMware Tanzu

+A portfolio of products and services for modernizing applications and infrastructure

+1.BUILD BETTER APPS

+- Application Service: A modern runtime for apps
+- Build Service: Build containers from source code
+- Application Catalog: Production-ready open-source containers

+2. SIMPLIFY CLOUD OPS
+- Mission Control: Centralized cluster management
+- Observability: Modern app monitoring and analytics
+- Kubernetes Grid: Enterprise-ready runtime

+Spring : Cloud native Java development
+Spring Runtime:  OpenJDK, Spring, Apache Tomcat support

+3. CI/CD
+- Concourse: Scale delivery across platforms and teams

+4. DATA SERVICES
+- GemFire: In-memory data store for microservices
+- Greenplum: Scale-out EDW for analytics
+- Postgres: Packaged and supported Postgres
+- RabbitMQ: Cloud native message broker

+### Cloudfoundry

+The Cloudfoundry platform is progressively migrating to kubernetes.
+The core components of the platform are listed hereafter:

 - [uua](https://github.com/cloudfoundry/uaa): User Account and Authorisation server - OpenID
 - [Diego](https://github.com/cloudfoundry/diego-design-notes): Diego schedules and runs Tasks and Long-Running Processes. it is able to take a `Docker image` and create a container
 - [Bosh](https://github.com/cloudfoundry/bosh): an open source tool for release engineering, deployment, lifecycle management, and monitoring of distributed systems.